zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 210.2] (#apz210 .2) {#apz210 .2 .ref .apz} "Will in these doctrines
 The wills of this doctrine shall be impoverished, and shall be compelled To be brought into the nostra.
-'What is in remembrance is that the marrow has hearts Bhikku, “Bhikku”, is the pruthagjana Kalyaka or monk.
+'What is in remembrance is that the marrow has hearts Bhikku, "Bhikku", is the pruthagjana Kalyaka or monk.
 Styles or Monk.
 'Remembrance 'is a remembrance of some mind There is a week, a week is a week, there is a week of compression, it is all about this says.
 This mindfulness has been briquetted and remembrance.
-“What is in remembrance is that monk who has marched hearts“is the Primetime Center Arrive (here (7-1) (iv), relax, get rid of going Should be used)
+"What is in remembrance is that monk who has marched hearts"is the Primetime Center Arrive (here (7-1) (iv), relax, get rid of going Should be used)

 [APZ 210.3] (#apz210 .3) {#apz210 .3.ref .apz} "Preferably at the appropriate time
-Editorial Doctrine asks” The time is when a dispersed heart is It's time to reconcile.
+Editorial Doctrine asks" The time is when a dispersed heart is It's time to reconcile.
 It's time to show when the heart is taken.

-“That same yoga, adept in knowing time, makes the mind effort at the appropriate time.
+"That same yoga, adept in knowing time, makes the mind effort at the appropriate time.
 Repeat The other is nighting in time.
 It pleases the heart.
 Buried in the heart makes.
 Midnight.
-“What time does the Yogya's heart try, What time is the redempation, what time is the enupment, and what the deposit is made A time, how?”
+"What time does the Yogya's heart try, What time is the redempation, what time is the enupment, and what the deposit is made A time, how?"

 The mind is to try in a phlegm.
 The presumptuous (dispersion) is the nigrum.
 The breathless heart will please itself.
 Yamkalekah's heart is happy and idle